-Every August, approximately 800 Native American artists from across North America gather on the historic Santa Fe Plaza for Santa Fe Indian Market, a celebration of Native art, heritage, and culture.
-And this August 2022, Indian Market celebrates its 100th anniversary!
+Every August, approximately 1,000 Native North American artists from across North America gather on the historic Santa Fe Plaza for Santa Fe Indian Market, a celebration of Native art, heritage, and culture.
+And this August 2025, Indian Market celebrates its 103rd anniversary!

 1. The Art

-2. Native Performances on the Historic Santa Fe Plaza
+2. Native Performances on the Santa Fe Plaza and Cathedral Park

-During the Saturday and Sunday markets, take a moment to pause from your browsing and enjoy the music, dances, comedy, and storytelling shared by Native American performers on the historic Plaza's gazebo.
+During the Saturday and Sunday markets, take a moment to pause from your browsing and enjoy the music, dances, comedy, and storytelling shared by Native American performers, including the Lightning Boy hoop dancers, Red Feather Woman, and Adrian Wall on the historic Plaza's gazebo and at the Cathedral Park stage.
 Free to all!

 3. Friday's Best of Show and Classification Ceremony and Luncheon

-Sponsored by JoAnn and Bob Balzer and celebrating the top artists of the year in all 10 juried market categories, this exclusive, SWAIA members-only event begins at 11 am with an awards ceremony for Best of Classification winners and the Best of Show winner.
-(Don't be left out—it's easy to become a member!)
+Sponsored by JoAnn and Bob Balzer and celebrating the top artists of the year in all 10 juried market categories, this event begins at 11:30 am with an awards ceremony for Best of Classification winners and the Best of Show winner.
 You will glimpse a stunning preview of the year’s entries from all classifications.
-The ceremony is followed by a luncheon for Best of Show and Best of Classification winners, their guests, and ticket holders, sponsored by the Institute of American Indian Arts in the Santa Fe Community Convention Center courtyard.
+The ceremony is followed by a luncheon 1 pm for Best of Show and Best of Classification winners, their guests, and ticket holders, sponsored by the Institute of American Indian Arts in the Santa Fe Community Convention Center courtyard.
 Click here for tickets.

 4. Friday's Sneak Peek and General Preview of Award-Winning Art

-5. Saturday's SWAIA Gala Reception, Fashion Show, and Live & Silent Auctions
+5. Saturday's SWAIA Gala Reception, Fashion Show, and Live Auction

 Indigenous food vendors sell traditional specialty foods